-Date: MEDICATION ADMINISTRATION CONSENT FORM Student's Name (Please Print) This form is good for school year 2022-2023.
+Parent or legal guardian signature: Date: MEDICATION ADMINISTRATION CONSENT FORM Student's Name (Please Print) This form is good for school year 2022-2023.
 The consent form must be updated anytime the student's medication order changes and renewed each year and/or anytime a student changes schools.
 Mediations, including those for self-administration, must be in the original container and be properly labeled with the student's name, the ordering provider's name, the name of the medication, the dosage, frequency, and instructions for the administration of the medication (including times).
 Additional information accompanying the medication shall state the purpose for the medication, its possible side effects, and any other pertinent instructions (such as special storage requirements) or warnings.
 I hereby authorize the school nurse or his/her designee to administer the following medications to my child.
-Name(s) of medication(s) Name of physician or dentist (if applicable) Dosage Instructions for administering the medication Other instructions I authorize the school nurse to take a photograph of my student to be used to verify my student's identification before the school nurse or an authorized individual administers medications to my student.
+Name(s) of medication(s) Name(s) of medication(s)Name of physician or dentist (if applicable) Dosage Instructions for administering the medication Other instructions I authorize the school nurse to take a photograph of my student to be used to verify my student's I authorize the school nurse to take a photograph of my student to be used to verify my student's identification before the school nurse or an authorized individual administers medications to my student.
 I acknowledge that the District, its Board of Directors, and its employees shall be immune from civil liability for damages resulting from the administration of medications in accordance with this consent form.
-Parent or legal guardian signature